Howth Castle: Castle

 In 1177 Almeric Tristram, the first Lord of Howth, came to Ireland with John de Courcy.
 It is likely the first Lord built a modest wooden castle close to the harbour near the present day village and St Mary's Abbey.

 The first evidence of a castle on the current site is from a deed of 1235 indicating a new castle was built also in wood.

 The earliest parts of the current castle and structures to survive is are likely the keep and gate tower in stone dating from around 1450.

 Interiors

 Most of the interiors of the castle were sold at auction in September 2021.

 Much of the interiors and even some of the windows of Killester House, a former dower house of the Howth estate, were moved to Howth Castle following its dereliction and eventual demolition including a marble fireplace which stands in the Lutyens library.

+The rear gate pillars leading up what is now Old Castle Avenue from Carrickbrack Road were also taken from Killester House where they were the original Georgian gates in granite and portland stone.